quality-liquid/cupid_code/Documentation/Manual/manager_manual.md

 - If you cannot suspend or unsuspend at all after trying these please file a bug report with `support@cupidcode.com`.
     - Please include the word "bug" in the header.

-**The graph isn't updating correctly**
-- Wait for an extra day or two for the graph to properly update.
-The data sometimes doesn't get processed immediately
-    - If you're still having problems and need the data soon, ask your system admin to get the necessary data you need and they should be able to provide it.

-**The Widgets won't take me to the page!!**
-- This is likely a bug caused by an update or fix from the developers.
-Use the navigation drawer until it's been fixed.
-    - Let us know about it at `support@cupidcode.com`.
-Remember to add "bug" in the header!

 ## FAQ

 **Can System Admins change the level of permissions for Managers?**
-- Not in Version 1.0.
+- Not right now.
 All managers get the same permissions for Cupids, Daters, and Data.

 **Will managers see all data for the entire system?**
 - Yes, as of right now, the managers can see all the system data.